ydang1/Airbnb-Data-Prediction-Contest/README.md

 - Swith from R to Python in the future for building machine learning models to see if it is much efficient than R.

 # Contribution
+take charge of cleaning the last 23 variables for the original version of dataset.
+And running the Classification Tree, neural network, and boosting models.